 We believe that our staff, organization and long presence in the business has resulted in very strong relationships with our shipping line customers.
 Our top 25 customers, as measured by lease billings, have leased containers from us for an average of over 25 years and have an average Dynamar credit rating, a common credit report used in the maritime sector, of 4.0.
 The Dynamar credit rating ranges from 1 to 10, with 1 indicating low credit risk.
 We had one customer that individually accounted for 10.8%, 12.5% and 10.5% of our owned lease billings in 2010, 2009 and 2008, respectively.
 Our top 25 customers include 20 of the 25 largest shipping lines, as measured by container vessel fleet size.
 We currently have containers on-hire to more than 400 customers.
 Our customers are mainly international shipping lines, but we also lease containers to freight forwarding companies and the U.S. military.
-Our five largest customers accounted for approximately 32.3% of our total owned and managed fleet's 2010 lease billings.
+Our five largest customers determed for approximately 32.3% of our total owned and managed fleet's 2010 lease billings.
 Our top five customers by lease billings in 2010 were CMA-CGM, Mediterranean Shipping, Hapag-Lloyd AG, A.P.
 Møller-MAERSK A/S and Mitsui O.S.K.
 Lines.
 Our largest customer is CMA-CGM, representing approximately 11.1% of our total owned and managed fleet's 2010 lease billings.
-For the fiscal years ended December 31, 2010, 2009 and 2008, lease billings from our 25 largest container lessees by lease billings represented 76.7%, 74.8% and 75.9% of our total owned and managed fleet's container leasing billings, respectively, with lease billings from our single largest container lessees accounting for \$52.7 million, \$51.4 million and \$44.7 million or 11.1%, 12.1% and 9.8% of our total owned and managed fleet's container lease billings during the respective periods.
+For the fiscal years ended December 31, 2010, 2009 and 2008, lease billings from our 25 largest container lessees by lease billings represented 76.7%, 74.8% and 75.9% of our total owned and managed fleet's container lessees accounting for \$52.7 million, \$51.4 million and \$44.7 million or 11.1%, 12.1% and 9.8% of our total owned and managed fleet's container lease billings therespective periods.
 A default by any of these major customers could have a material adverse impact on our business, results from operations and financial condition.
-In addition, the largest lessees of our owned fleet are often among the largest lessees of our managed fleet.
-The largest lessees of our managed fleet are responsible for a significant portion of the billings that generate our management fee revenue.
+In addition, the largest lessees of our owned fleet are responsible for a significant portion of the billings that generate our management fee revenue.